Domiii/dbux/README.md

    * test on one of the pre-configured projects
    * use `dbux-cli` to setup + run your own project

+## Architectural Notes

+This is a multi-project monorepo.

+Why is it not using LERNA?
+Because I did not know about LERNA when I started; but it's working quite well nevertheless :)

 # TODO